-Our two colleagues in the branch office, Noriko and Yae, are both local residents.
+Our Chikatsuyu branch colleagues Mayumi and Satoe are local residents.

-Yae and Noriko are there to support our guests if they need assistance on the trail or simply to answer their questions.
+Mayumi and Satoe are there to support our guests if they need assistance on the trail or simply to answer their questions.
 They are always happy to say hello to clients when they stop by the office to share a special moment – and a cup of tea.

 A stay in the building includes dinner, breakfast and a packed snack lunch for the next day on the trail.
 The location is ideal for exploring the village of Chikatsuyu.
 You can wander down to the riverside inn Minshuku Chikatsuyu and use the wonderful, large hot-spring baths there.

 The building has already hosted the whole Oku Japan team on their annual company retreats in 2015 and 2016.
 During the annual retreat, our overseas team members join Japan-based colleagues, and we exchange ideas for the future development of the company as well as sharing some wonderful moments.